cetola/reform-next-mirror/README.md

 ## Mechanical Keyboard

-WIP.
 The keyboard is an evolution/redesign of MNT Reform Keyboard V3 and integrates Pocket Reform features like RGB backlight and upgraded controller (RP2040).
 Keyswitches are Kailh Choc and keycaps are customized MBK Glows by FKcaps.

 ## Trackpad